MobeenAftab/mern-event-manager-app/backend/README.md

 ### End-to-end Testing

-Testsing processes through a system from begining to end.
+Testing processes through a system from beginning to end.
 Test the system meets the business requirements of the project.

 ## Patterns